5 steps to create a GDPR-compliant quiz

 Most popular e-mail marketing tools are U.S.-based companies and problematic.

 One other option: You can also use our webhook to send leads directly to an endpoint of your choice (your in-house CRM system for example) – avoiding the need to store data in the cloud.

 (Ask us for details using our support chat bubble at the bottom of this page.)

 Okay – first the bad news.
 We feel that any use of the Facebook Pixel is not GDPR-compliant.

-However, if you must use a Facebook pixel with your quiz, we provide you with a safe method to do so.
+However, if you must use a Facebook pixel when you create a quiz, we provide you with a safe method to do so.

 Go to the ‘Extras’ section of the ‘Publish’ step, then enable the “Display a pixel warning overlay” option.